🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 What is employee morale?

-Employee morale is the attitude and feelings employees exhibit towards their work and workplace.
+Employee morale refers to the attitude and feelings employees exhibit towards their work and workplace.
 However, morale is not just about employee happiness or satisfaction.
 It also reflects how employees perform, approach their tasks, and align with the company's core values.

 If you go towards a more formal employee morale definition, Roberts Wesleyan University describes employee morale as: